tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 ### Can I prevent vulnerable containers from being deployed?

 It would be ideal to, not only have a view on vulnerable containers but also prevent vulnerable containers to be deployed.
-Thanks to Azure Policy for Gatekeeper and defender for containers, we will be able to do so! < br />
+Thanks to Azure Policy for Gatekeeper and defender for containers, we will be able to do so (soon)! <br />
 This is in fact one of the recommendation also made by Defender for Containers about our cluster:

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/155594817-dcb97ae1-9263-4243-b639-ec0918ff566b.png" />
 </div>
 <p></p>

+This feature is still in preview and will require a mutation admission controller.
+Today, Gatekeeper supports OPA queries based only on static conditions and data which exists on request body at admission time.
+You can check the policy and the evolution of that capability [here](https://docs.microsoft.com/en-us/azure/aks/policy-reference#policy-definitions). <br /><br />
+Azure Policy extends Gatekeeper v3, the admission controller webhook for Open Policy Agent (OPA), to apply at-scale enforcements and safeguards on your clusters in a centralized, consistent manner.
+Azure provides built-in policies such as the ones proposed in the alert remediation, or yet Kubernetes CIS hardening policies but you can also come up with custom policies. <br />
+You are able to audit, prevent or remediate issues in your cluster in an automated way.
+We will not do this here, as this would break our vulnerable goat of course.
-You can check this [page](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes)  for more details on Azure Policy for Kubernetes, and this [one](https://docs.microsoft.com/en-us/azure/aks/policy-reference#policy-definitions) for the list of policies, including gating deployment of vulnerable images.
+You can check this [page](https://docs.microsoft.com/en-us/azure/governance/policy/concepts/policy-for-kubernetes) for Azure Policy for Kubernetes in general.

 <a name="Item-6"></a>
 ## We deployed a goat, did Defender detect something already?